PyGreSQL/PyGreSQL/docs/contents/install.rst

 This will automatically try to find and download a distribution on the `Python Package Index <https://pypi.python.org/>`_ that matches your operating system and Python version and install it.

+Note that you still need to have the libpq interface installed on your system (see the general remarks above).

 Installing from a Binary Distribution